Blog · Strategy

 2. Page speed, mobile performance, and accessibility still count.
 A slow, broken PDP fails both disciplines equally.

 4. Content quality is the same currency.
-A PDP that answers the buyer's question ranks organically and gets cited by AI engines.
+A PDP that answers the buyer's question ranks organically and gets cited by engines.

 Five differences